 4. Standardize everything!

-Finally, one of the most effective ways for nonprofit organizations like yours to get more from your donor management strategy is to document that strategy.
+Finally, one of the most effective ways to get more from your strategy to managing donors is to document that strategy.
 Over the months and years that you’re running your organization, you learn not only how not to do something, but the most effective way to complete a task too.
 This is what can be considered ‘best practices.’

 With turnover as high as it is in the nonprofit sector, you’re going to want to have a documented standard operating procedure for how the database is used.